 Data Privacy Statement for Candidates

-1.1.
-Revolut Ltd and its group companies (“we”, “our” or “us”) is providing this Data Privacy Statement to you because you are applying to work with us as an employee, worker or contractor.
+The Revolut entities listed at Schedule 1 (Revolut Employers) (“Revolut”, “we”, “our” or “us”) provide this notice to you because you are applying to work with us as an employee, worker or contractor.

-1.2.
-This statement sets out the basis on which we will process your personal information (“Information”).
-Please read it carefully to understand our practices regarding your personal information and how we will use it.
+This notice sets out the basis on which we will process your personal data.
+Please read it carefully to understand our practices regarding your personal data and how we will use it.

-2.1.
-We are the data controller of the personal data of prospective employees, workers and contractors, and is subject to applicable data protection laws.
+Revolut is the controller of the personal data of prospective employees, workers and contractors, and is subject to applicable data protection laws.

-If you have any questions about this data privacy statement or your Information, or wish to exercise any of your rights as described in this statement or under applicable data protection laws, you can contact our designated Data Protection Officer by email at email@example.com.
+If you have any questions about this notice or your personal data, or wish to exercise any of your rights as described in this notice or under applicable data protection laws, you can contact Revolut’s Data Protection Officer through email@example.com.

-This Data Privacy Statement applies to your “personal data”, which is any information relating to you as an identified or identifiable person.
-This data is referred to in this Data Privacy Statement as “Information”).
+This notice applies to your “personal data”.
+This is any information relating to you as an identified or identifiable person.

-Within the broad range of personal data, the following are “special categories of personal data” which are subject to a greater degree of protection:
+Within the broad range of information which can be personal data, information revealing the following characteristics are considered “special categories of personal data” in the UK and EEA and are therefore subject to a greater degree of protection: